 MATERIALS AND METHODS

-Experimental site
+Research site

-The study was conducted at the Poultry Breeding Unit of the Teaching and Research Farm, University of Uyo, Akwa Ibom State, Nigeria, a region characterized by tropical climatic conditions with moderate rainfall, high humidity and mean temperature of 28℃.
+This study was conducted at University of Uyo, Akwa Ibom State, Nigeria, a region characterized by tropical climatic conditions with moderate rainfall, high humidity and mean temperature of 28℃.

-Experimental animals and management
+Sampling

-A total of 200 day old chicks (100 FUNAAB Alpha and 100 Ross 308) were sourced from the Federal University of Agriculture, Abeokuta, Ogun state and a reputable farm in Ibadan, Oyo state.
-Chicks were reared intensively in partitioned pens under standard brooding, vaccination and biosecurity practices.
+A total of 200 unsexed broiler day old chicks (n= 100 FUNAAB alpha broiler and 100 Ross 308) were sourced from the Federal University of Agriculture, Abeokuta, Ogun state.
+Broilers were reared in partitioned pens and were provided brooding facilities, vaccination and further, strict farm biosecurity protocols were practiced.
 Anti-stress supplements were given at arrival, starter diet (22.40% CP, 2967 kcal/kg ME) was fed from 0 - 4 weeks and a finisher diet (17.41% CP, 3139.96 kcal/kg ME) from 4 - 8 weeks, with water provided ad libitum.

+Data collection

 Tissue Collection and RNA Extraction

-At 8 weeks, 32 birds (16 per breed) were randomly selected for liver tissue harvesting.
-A smaller piece of the liver was collected using disposable surgical scalpel and immediately dropped into a welled labeled Eppendorf tube containing RNA/DNA shield.
-The collected samples were stored in an ice box and taken to the subunit of the Inqaba biotecTM at Ibadan for RNA extraction and qPCR amplification.
+At 8 weeks, 32 samples (16 per strain) were randomly selected for liver tissue harvesting.
+A smaller piece of the liver was collected using disposable surgical scalpel and was transferred into a an Eppendorf tube containing RNA/DNA shield reagent.
+Further, the collected samples were stored in an ice box and taken to the subunit of the Inqaba biotecTM at Ibadan for RNA extraction and qPCR amplification.
 Total RNA was extracted using the Zymo Quick-RNA Mini Prep Plus Kit, following homogenization, lysis, DNA removal, DNase treatment and purification steps.
 RNA concentration and purity were determined using a Nano Drop spectrophotometer, with quality assessed by 260/280 and 260/230 absorbance ratios.

 cDNA synthesis and primer design